sergiovision/XTradeServer/README.md

 To make build succeeded the following apps should be installed: Visual Studio 2017, Visual Studio 2017 Build tools.
 Applications need to be installed to run server properly:

-1. MySQL Server version 5 or later.
-2. Metatrader 5 Terminal
+1. Metatrader 5 Terminal
-3. Optionally - QUIK terminal.
+2. Optionally - QUIK terminal.
-4. Optionally StockSharp applications in case if you trade with QUIK and/or Cryptos.
+3. Optionally StockSharp applications in case if you trade with QUIK and/or Cryptos.
 StockSharp is free and can be downloaded here http://stocksharp.com.

-MySQL database script located in /DB folder.
-Create database and name it “xtrade”.
-Run both sql scripts in DB folder.
+4. Optionally MySQL Server version 5 or later.

+SQLite database located in /DB folder.
+By default SQLite DB file used, but MySQL also supported, you can switch to MySQL in XTrade.conf file.

+Open xtrade_empty.sqlite file in any DB editor that works with SQLite ( like Navicat ).

 Open Settings table and set the following variables

 XTrade.TerminalUser - should be set to windows user login name where trading terminals will be running